Skip to main content

 Elicitation Technique Type Summary

-Brainstorming Event Based Derive ideas/solution through group discussions/debates
+Brainstorming Event Based Derive ideas/solutions through group discussions/debates

 Workshops Event Based Elicitation Workshop, Facilitated Workshop